Abusive men’s histories must be joined up. It’s time to join the dots.

-Serial murder, serial rape, terrorism and domestic violence murders would be prevented if abusive men’s violent histories were proactively joined up and if the women who reported them were listened to and taken seriously.
+Serial murder, serial rape, stalking, terrorism and domestic violence murders would be prevented if abusive men’s violent histories were proactively joined up and if the women who reported them were listened to and taken seriously.

 The Domestic Abuse Bill is back in Parliament for Report Stage and Third Reading today, Monday 6 July.
 New Clause 33 tabled by MPs Yvette Cooper, Robert Halfon, Sarah Champion and Alex Davies-Jones places a statutory obligation on police, prison and probation to identify, assess and manage serial and serious domestic violence perpetrators and stalkers.
 This would change culture and ensure questions are asked of the perpetrator and not the victim.
 It would ensure a multi-agency, problem solving approach by the statutory agencies charged with the responsibility of public protection.

 The Bill presents a real opportunity to better protect victims and intervene and prevent future abuse.
 But as it stands the Bill is woefully inadequate and without strengthening and listening to the survivors and experts who know what needs to change, we will continue to repeat the mistakes of the past and hundreds more women and children will die, when they could have been saved.

 Currently, domestic abuse costs society at least £66 billion a year.
 This estimate does not include stalking or the psychological impact of stalking and therefore the cost is likely much higher.

 Three women are murdered by male partners or ex-partners every two weeks.
 It’s currently five women a week since lockdown began.
 This does not include stalking related murders of women where there is no relationship.